 9. Remain fully seated with your back against the backrest

 10. Wait until you have reached the unloading area to raise the restraining bar (when you pass the reminder sign near the top of the hill) and prepare to unload

 12. Unload and immediately move away from the unloading zone

-We are not going to ask anyone to ride the lift with anyone else.
-If you are at the hill with household members, or if you arrived at the hill in the same vehicle as your friends or other families you are “podding” with, you may ride on the same chair together.
-Also, during lessons, staff or Cadets may ride up the lift with lesson participants to help them learn how to use the chairlift.
-In this situation, both people must be wearing masks and gloves.
-While waiting in the lift line, everyone must maintain 6 ft of social distancing and are required to have their face and nose covered with a mask or face covering.
+While waiting in the lift line, everyone must maintain 6 ft of social distancing, are required to have their face and nose covered with a mask or face covering, and must wear gloves or mittens.
 There will be a different style lift line this year with markings to cue people to maintain social distancing.
 Again, we require that you follow social distancing guidelines while waiting in the lift line and consistent failure to do so may limit your participation.